 Supervised by Professor Gabrielle Lynch and Associate Professor Jessica di Salvatore.

 State dysfunction and fragilities are relatively common in nations going through protracted conflicts in the Horn of Africa.
-By building on previous experience as a researcher in the region - my doctoral research examines how development aid is coordinated in post-conflict reconstruction (PCR) process in Somalia.
+Drawing on long-term research and policy work in the region - my doctoral research examines how development aid is coordinated in post-conflict reconstruction (PCR) process in Somalia.

 - International Political Economy (IPE)